-EFSUMB Guidelines and Recommendations on the Clinical Use of Ultrasound Elastography (2013) and EFSUMB Guidelines and Recommendations on the Clinical Use of Liver Ultrasound Elastography, Update 2017 (Long Version) (2017) recommend the use of SWE to assess the severity of patients with liver disease with viral hepatitis.
+The EFSUMB Guidelines and Recommendations on the Clinical Use of Liver Ultrasound Elastography, Update 2017 (Long Version) (2017) recommend the use of SWE to assess the severity of patients with liver disease with viral hepatitis.
 The guidelines also state that SWE is promising in NAFLD and post-transplantation.